An Introduction to Credit Card Sign-Up Bonuses

 - British Airways American Express Premium Plus Card: 25,000 miles when you spend £3,000 within 3 months.
 A higher bonus of 26,000 miles is available if I refer you – please use this link and scroll down to the correct card.
-When you also spend £10,000 within a year on the BA Amex Premium Plus Card you also receive a 2 for 1 BA airmiles voucher.
-This an extremely valuable perk which I’ve recently used to turn 250,000 airmiles into 500,000 airmiles.
+When you also spend £10,000 within a year on the BA Amex Premium Plus Card you also receive a 2 for 1 BA air miles voucher.
+This is an extremely valuable perk which I’ve recently used to turn 250,000 air miles into 500,000 air miles.
 Note that there is a cost of £195 for the card.
 Click HERE for a review of the card and the further benefits offered.

 Thrifty Points Best Credit Cards for Flexible Rewards

 Some cards offer hotel-chain or airline points that can only be redeemed with one operator.
-The cards listed below offer opportunities where the rewards can be deemed in a far wider variety of products (from alcohol to car hire).
+The cards listed below offer opportunities where the rewards can be redeemed in a far wider variety of products (from alcohol to car hire).
 Note these can all also be converted to Avios and used to redeem flights.

 - American Express Preferred Rewards Gold Card